-310. Given the locations of the proposed housing developments around Lakenheath and the ability of the local landscape to absorb new development (particularly on the edges of settlements), no cumulative landscape impacts are anticipated despite all the projects being proposed at the edges of the village.
-Lakenheath is a sizeable village and whilst the development proposals in their entirety would represent a relatively significant expansion to it, no significant cumulative landscape impacts would arise as a consequence.
+317. Given the locations of the proposed housing developments around Lakenheath and the ability of the local landscape to absorb new development (particularly on the edges of settlements), no cumulative landscape impacts are anticipated despite all the projects being proposed around the edges of the village.
+Lakenheath is a sizeable village and whilst the development proposals in their entirety would represent a relatively significant expansion to it (particularly to the north of the village), no significant cumulative landscape impacts would arise as a consequence.